 1/4 cup coconut flour, sifted

-Coconut oil for greasing (approximately 1/2 teaspoon per small mould)
+Coconut oil for greasing (approximately 1/2 tsp per small mould)

-Cup of coconut sugar (approximately 1 teaspoon per small mould)
+1/4 cup Monk Fruit sugar (approximately 1 tsp per small mould)

-1. Preheat an oven to 220C.
-Generously cover Canelé moulds with Coconut oil then with coconut sugar and make sure each individual mould is well covered with oil and sugar.
+1. Preheat an oven to 220C/428F.
+Generously cover Canelé moulds with coconut oil then with sugar and make sure each individual mould is well covered with oil and sugar.

-2. Put all the batter ingredients into a 1 litre jar with a secure lid and shake well to make a very smooth and consistent batter.
+2. Put all the batter ingredients into a 1 litre/34oz jar, close with a secure lid and shake well to make a very smooth and consistent batter.

-3. Place the canele moulds onto the baking tray, fill them up with the canele batter.
-Bake for 20 minutes with fan on at 220C.
+3. Place the Canelé moulds onto the baking tray, fill them up with the Canelé batter.
+Bake for 20 minutes with fan on.

-4. If you are using real copper moulds, reduce the heat to 180C, switch off the fan and bake for about 30 minutes.
-If silicone mould is used, take the mould tray out and turn over the baking tray covered with a baking paper.
-Put the tray back into the oven and bake for another 25 minutes at 175C.
+4. If you are using real copper moulds, reduce the temperature to 180C/356F, switch off the fan and bake for additional 30 minutes.
+If a silicone mould is used, take the mould tray out and turn over the baking tray covered with a baking paper.
+Put the tray back into the oven and bake for another 25 minutes at 175C/347F.